Bilibiber/RoomMagnet/RoomMagnet/RoomMagnet/ReadMe.txt

-﻿Make sure You upload a running project
-Comment on change you made
+﻿Make sure You upload a running project to Github Comment on any changes you made

-Testing GitHub
+To Test GitHub Connections
 List your Name Below
 Mason